Hassanat-Awodipe/me/blog.md

 # Research

-As a joint reseacrh, my teammate and I analysed the network of the European automotive industry.

 As part of my evaluation for the Business Law course, I conducted research on the ethical dilemmas of advanced technology.
 My focus was on the rapid development of Artificial Intelligence (AI) and the challenges it presents.
 ##### [Ethical Dilemma of Advanced Technology: AI Associated Risks](/blog_posts/AI_Associated_Risks.pdf)